Behind the Wish - Jess

 We always say nothing is impossible.
 If we can’t make it happen, we’ll be honest and tell you we can’t make it happen but tell us anyway, so I was thinking maybe we could make it happen.

 Anyway, my heart absolutely sank because she wanted to bring her grandma back who passed away.
 So, when I got to the car after I was in a flood of tears.
 I thought this little girl could ask for anything she wants, and she just wanted her grandma back.
-Things like that just melt you heart.
-These kids have all these health issues and yet they are still so caring, thoughtful, and thinking about others.

 Then there was Milla’s wish.
 She wanted to ride a beautiful, shiny midnight blue fire breathing flying dragon.
 She was an articulate 11-year-old.
 If you didn’t know how old she was you would think she was much older.